CMIP-Data-Request/CMIP7_DReq_Software/README_NEW.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/CMIP-Data-Request/CMIP7_DReq_Software/main?filepath=notebooks)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/CMIP-Data-Request/CMIP7_DReq_Software/)
 <br>
-:bulb: This enables you, *without installing anything*, to play with the [notebooks](#notebooks), in a live environment that is your own playground.
+:bulb: This enables you, *without installing anything on your local system*, to play with the [notebooks](#notebooks), in a live environment that is your own playground.
+(Note, in Google Colab it may be necessary to add `! pip install CMIP7-data-request-api` to the beginning of the notebooks, while Binder should take care of that for you.)

 ## Installation

 ### Install in User mode

-Here is decribed the install of the *CMIP7 DReq Software* python package via `pip` for a simple user-mode usage.
+Here is described how to install the *CMIP7 DReq Software* python package via `pip` for use as a python module in scripts/software or to use the command-line utilities.
+(To modify/develop the software, see below for [developer installation instructions](#install-in-developer-mode).)

 In a python *venv* or *conda env* in which you want to install the package, do:
 ```bash